‘Bailey’s Day’ is named after Bailey Tessier, who died of a brain tumour in 2004 at just two and a half years old.

 While Bailey was being treated, the Tessiers were amazed that due to a lack of sufficient funding, only one oncologist – Dr Peter Downie – was employed.
-In addition to this, his time was divided between Monash Children’s Hospital’s Cancer Centre and the Royal Children’s Hospital, meaning that children with cancer were only being treated two days a week.
+In addition to this, his time was divided between Monash Children’s Hospital’s Cancer Centre and the Royal Children’s Hospital, meaning that children with cancer were only being treated two half days a week.

 This year again we aim to donate a significant sum to the Monash Health Foundation to fund further research into brain tumour biology with your help.